 The statistical information disclosed in this report was obtained from the California Department of Education and the Beverly Hills Unified School District.
 At the time of publication, this report met all SARC-related state and federal requirements using the most current data available.
-Instructional materials data and the school facilities documentation referred to in this report were acquired in January 2019.
+Instructional materials data was acquired in October 2019 and the school facilities documentation referred to in this report was acquired in January 2020.
 PRINCIPAL'S MESSAGE

-On behalf of the entire faculty and staff, it is my pleasure to welcome you to this year's School Accountability Report Card for our school!
+On behalf of the entire faculty and staff, it is my pleasure to present to you this year's School Accountability Report Card for our school.
 Whether you are new to our school or are returning, we are excited to have you and your child or children as part of our school family.
-Our faculty and support staff are excited and looking forward to a great year filled with rich learning experiences for your children.
-Our focus is on providing every child with academic experiences that will result in a rewarding school year.
+Mr. Painter and I are excited to blend two wonderful communities as we create one new elementary school.
+We have spent our summer moving boxes, decorating hallways and planning a school year of programs geared toward merging cultures and creating new traditions.
+We appreciate the decades-long history of Beverly Hills Unified.
+We are looking forward to embracing this new chapter.